minki166/VENTE-Spoofer-and-Cheats-BASE/README.md

 - **Open Source**: Freely accessible for customization and development.
 - **Auto-Updater**: Ensures the latest versions are always available.
 - **Security**: Includes measures to protect against unauthorized use.
-- **Own database/webhost server**: - you have to change 'edditdev.com' to urs domain."
+- **Own database/webhost server**: You have to change 'edditdev.com' to urs domain."
+- **Auto-Destruct-Loader**: Loader will be deleted after use, to make security 'pro' xD u can delete it

 ## Usage
 Developers can modify the source code to create personalized spoofers or cheats.
 Proper configuration of update servers and security settings is recommended for optimal performance.